Thorium/the-elmish-book/chapters/scaling/composition-forms.md

 ### Discriminated Union Composition

 The most common way to model child programs in web applications is to use a discriminated union to model which child program is currently *active* on screen.
 Each case of the discriminated union holds the state of a child program.
-This is a natural way to model web pages because a web application typically is showing a single active page at any given moment.
+This is a natural way to model web pages because a web application typically shows a single active page at any given moment.
 The example we saw in the previous section could have been modelled as a discriminated union type:
 ```fsharp
 type Page =
     | Counter of Counter.State